-Working across the once-conventional divide between the Middle Ages and Early Modernity, my research examines the foundations of English literary history, the origins of the English canon, the intersections between the pastoral and elegiac modes, the bases of historical periodization, and the interactions among manuscript and print cultures.
-I argue for the importance of the Middle Ages to Early Modern poetics, for the relevance of book history to discussions of poetic influence and canonicity, for the significance of premodern poets to modern theories of epochal change, for an understanding of “context” that is both synchronic and diachronic in scope, and for an account of English literary history that also looks beyond national and linguistic borders.
-My most recent research has been published in Spenser Studies, Modern Philology, Philological Quarterly, and The Chaucer Review, and I am currently developing these arguments in two books: Forms of Mediation: Spenser, Chaucer, and the Origins of English Literary History, and Narratives of Early Modernity: Poets and Periodization from Chaucer and Spenser to Shakespeare and Milton.
+My research bridges the conventional divide between the Middle Ages and the Renaissance, examining the foundations of English literary history, the bases of historical periodization, the intersections between pastoral and elegiac modes, and the interactions among manuscript, print, and dramatic cultures.
+I demonstrate the influence of medieval on Renaissance poetics, the relevance of book history to discussions of poetic imitation and canonicity, the significance of premodern poets to modern theories of epochal change, and the importance of extending English literary history beyond national and linguistic borders.
+Supported by the Social Sciences and Humanities Research Council, my research has been published in Modern Philology, Spenser Studies, the Chaucer Review, and Philological Quarterly, and currently involves two book projects: the first rewriting the traditionally-genealogical form of literary history, the second analyzing the representational strategies by which early English poets give shape to time.

 “Alcyone’s Grave: Inscription and Intertextuality in Chaucer, Spenser, and Ovid,” forthcoming in Chaucer’s Book of the Duchess: New Interpretations, ed.
 Jamie C. Fumo (Cambridge: Boydell & Brewer, 2018), 36 typescript pages.

 “Spenser, Chaucer, and the Renaissance Squire’s Tale,” forthcoming in Spenser Studies 33.1 (2018): 37 typescript pages.

 “(Un)couth: Chaucer, The Shepheardes Calender, and the Forms of Mediation,” Spenser Studies 31.1 (2016): 241-69.